What Is The 2-Year-Old Sleep Regression and Can I Stop It?

 Board Certified Pediatrician & Lactation Consultant

-If you have a 2-year-old, you’ve likely already experienced many ups and downs in your little one’s sleep journey: the first “sleeping through the night,” nap transitions, and probably a few sleep regressions, too.
+If you have a 2-year-old, you’ve likely already experienced many ups and downs in your little one’s sleep journey – from the first “sleeping through the night” to dropping a nap, to one of many baby sleep regressions.

 {{table_of_contents}}